 This is definitely a fine Wine of Moldova and the overall rating says the same, with 91.2 points scored it is right there, among the best wines we’ve tasted so far.
 Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.

 Conclusion: this is a firm, noble and quite seedy wine, that has a distinctive new-world profile and a very nuanced acidity level – definitely a wine in its prime form.
 It still has some sharp edges and a highlighted angularity on the palate, yet one can clearly feel that the difference is there – those 24 months of bottle ageing improved the overall quality of the blend, which now feels more noble and even more elegant.
-It has plenty of tannic grip on the palate, with a textured character to the mouthfeel and a touch of alcoholic warmth showing through, which makes it a wonderful steak wine.
-Therefore, we would recommend to pair this wine with a T-bone steak or a grilled top sirloin steak in order to highlight the seedy-spicy flavours in the wine and bring out all its fruitiness.
+It has plenty of tannic grip on the palate, with a textured character and a touch of alcoholic warmth showing through.
+The wine has been aged for 12 months in french oak barrels and is produced in a limited edition of only 6100 bottles.
+We would recommend to pair this wine with a T-bone steak or a grilled top sirloin steak in order to highlight the seedy-spicy flavours in the wine and bring out all its fruitiness and elegances.
 Enjoy!

 WineStatistics tasting results: